-Sarah is a part of the Tyndall Centre for Climate Change Research and a co-ordinator of its Governance & Behaviour research theme.
+Sarah is a member of the Tyndall Centre for Climate Change Research and a co-ordinator of our research theme Alleviating Poverty Through Climate Actions.

 Sarah started her career as a Chemical Engineer, initially working as a project engineer in the chemical and pharmaceutical's industry.
 Upon leaving industry, she spent six years working in a variety of roles for an urban design and build company.
 For these six years her job included facilitating community engagement in regeneration projects, welding, workshop management and promoting sustainability within urban neighbourhoods.
 In 1999 she joined the Manchester School of Management, researching the penetration of wind energy in the North West for her PhD.
 Since completing her PhD, Sarah has worked at the Tyndall Centre.
 Her research interests are focused on climate change mitigation and she has researched renewable energy, long term energy scenarios, sustainable energy in the urban environment, recycling and climate change governance.

 Minas, A.M., Mander, S., McLachlan, C., 2020.
 How can we engage farmers in bioenergy development?
 Building a social innovation strategy for rice straw bioenergy in the Philippines and Vietnam.
 Energy Res.
 Soc.
 Sci.
 70, 17. https://doi.org/10.1016/j.erss.2020.101717

 Minas, AM, Tun, SYY, Nugroho, W, Vaghela, D, Myint, A, Aung, ST, Mya, TS, & Mander, S. 2020 Bridging agricultural livelihoods and energy access: Barriers and opportunities for rice and rice husk value chains in Labutta, Myanmar